Engee documentation

 Details

-A hole type that determines whether the area of the hole can be varied:
+The type of hole that determines whether the area of the hole can vary:

 • Constant — the hole area is constant during the simulation.

-• Variable - the hole area varies depending on the input signal to port S.
+• Variable — The hole area varies depending on the input signal coming to port S.

 Values